polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/07 - Lambda expressions.md

 These expressions extracts a sub-portion of your tree, and yields its results, as a new tree.
 Each expression, creates a new *"dimension"* through your tree.
 Such dimensions are often referred to as *"hyperplanes"*.
 To make this easier to visualise, think of lambda expressions as _"SQL for tree structures"_.
 A lambda expression creates a new tree structure, from another source tree structure.
 This resulting tree structure can have zero, one, or more nodes in it.

+For the record, the above definition is completely irrelevant for your understanding of expressions, but necessary to create a formalized definition.
+They're actually quite easily understood, once you dive into them.
+Think of them as _"folder paths"_, if it helps.

 The expression itself, can contain 3 different segments, all of which are optional.